 - I Owe You My Life: Subverted.
 She did send Lira to shut off the main breaker for Robin and he dies anyway.

-- The Nicknamer: Subverted.
+- The Nicknamer: Inverted.
 She's the only one who calls Bobby "Robert" while everybody else just calls him Bobby.